Raja Hindustani: Soundtrack

 The soundtrack was composed by Nadeem-Shravan.
 Planet Bollywood ranks the film's soundtrack at 56 in its all-time top 100 greatest Bollywood soundtracks.

-It consisted of tracks like "Kitna Pyara Tujhe Rab Ne" (which is uncredited and unofficial translation of the Punjabi song "Kinna Sohna Tenu Rab Ne Banaya" by Nusrat Fateh Ali Khan), "Aaye Ho Meri Zindagi Mein", which had become an immensely popular wedding song, and Udit Narayan and Alka Yagnik's "Pardesi Pardesi", which was a major chartbuster at the time and which also led to the film's success.
+It consisted of tracks like "Kitna Pyara Tujhe Rab Ne" (which is uncredited and unofficial translation of the Punjabi song "Kinna Sohna Tenu Rab Ne Banaya" by Nusrat Fateh Ali Khan), "Aaye Ho Meri Zindagi Mein", which had become an immensely popular wedding song, and Sapna Awasthi, Udit Narayan and Alka Yagnik's "Pardesi Pardesi", which was a major chartbuster at the time and which also led to the film's success.
 Udit Narayan won his 3rd Filmfare Award for Best Male Playback Singer for this song.
 The album became the best-selling Bollywood soundtrack of the year by a wide margin.

 Aniket Joshi of Planet Bollywood gave the album a rating of 9.5 out of 10 stating, "Raja Hindustani is a must for lovers of good ever lasting melody."
 The soundtrack album sold 11 million copies and is one of the best-selling Bollywood soundtrack albums of all time.
 It was the third best selling album of the 1990s after Aashiqui (1990) and Dil To Pagal Hai (1997).

 Alka Yagnik considers "Poochho Zara Poocho" as one of the best songs she ever rendered.
 The song has been copied by many a composer since.
 Anand-Milind lifted the tune in the "Tumse Dil Lagane Ki Sazaa Hai" part of the song and used it in the song "Mausam Ki Tarah Tum Bhi Badal To Na Jaaoge" from Jaanwar (1999).
 Both songs were picturized on Karisma Kapoor and had in common, singer and lyricist: Alka Yagnik and Sameer.
 The director of the later movie is Suneel Darshan, who is an elder sibling to Dharmesh Darshan.

 Again, the same portion of the song was used by Himesh Reshammiya in the "Tujhe Apna Dil Dene Ka Hai Mazaa" part of the song "Pyaar Kar" from the film Humraaz (2002).

 One of the riffs used in the background score of the film was later on used by Nadeem-Shravan in the chorus of the song "Tum Dil Ki Dhadkan Mein", from the film Dhadkan (2000).
 Dhadkan was also directed by Dharmesh Darshan, with the movie's soundtrack composed by Nadeem-Shravan, and lyrics written by Sameer.

 The song, "Saala Main To Sahab Ban Gaya", from the 1974 film Sagina, was briefly used in the movie.
 The song was picturised on Aamir Khan.
 In Sagina, the song was filmed on Dilip Kumar and sung by Kishore Kumar.
 In this film, Kishore Kumar's original vocals were retained.